MomentaiChris26/nerdsparadise/README.md

 ## Dependencies

-To run Nerd's paradise, the user needs:
+To run Nerd's Paradise, the user needs:

-The Ruby gems 'tty-prompt', 'tty-spinner', 'terminal-table', 'colorize' and 'tty-font' ' are required to run Nerd's paradise
+The Ruby gems 'tty-prompt', 'tty-spinner', 'terminal-table', 'colorize' and 'tty-font' ' are required to run Nerd's Paradise

 ## Instruction for install